scaleoutsean/longhorny/README.md

      157 pvc-a5f21571-e002-493f-b2dc-df01f40c1fa1
 ```

-We can pipe that to `Set-SFVolume` or store that result in a variable, e.g. `$kvols`, and then pipe that to some other command:
+We can pipe that to `Set-SFVolume` or store result in a variable, e.g. `$kvols`, and then pipe that to some other command:

 ```powershell
 $kvols.VolumeID | Set-SFVolume -Access readWrite
 ```

-Again, 2 lines vs. 100 when you have to consider a variety of other possibilities.
+Again, 2 lines vs. 100, when you don't have to consider a variety of other possibilities.

-That's why there's no urgency to further develop `site`-level commands, although it'd be nice if I had some ideas about specific use cases which I'd want to address with Longhorny.
+That's why there's no urgency to further develop `site`-level commands, although it'd be nice to have them if I had some ideas about specific use cases to address with Longhorny.

 ### Site object (SRC, DST) and Longhorny CLI arguments